simonjoom/react-app-mobx-ultimateversion/templates/app/Structure.md

 — CLI tools and templates for authoring React/Mobx applications with just a single dev dependency and zero configuration.

+New All components are in debugging mode with current state tree

 ## Create components rules:
 ### Create first rules for routes langue correspondance